 1. Migraine

-The most common time for migraine attacks is in the early morning, making it a primary culprit behind early morning headaches.
-According to the National Headache Foundation, the body tends to produce fewer natural painkillers (endorphins, enkephalins) between 4:00 and 8:00 AM.
+Migraine attacks, with or without head pain, occur most often in the morning.
+According to the National Headache Foundation, the body produces fewer natural painkillers (endorphins and enkephalins) between 4:00 and 8:00 AM.

 Migraine headaches include symptoms such as intense throbbing pain, a stiff neck, anxiety, and even light or sound sensitivity.
-Migraines are usually on only one side of your head and may last hours or even days.
-Many consider migraines to be the most severe headache.
+Pain may be localized on only the right or left side of your head and may last hours or even days.
+Many consider migraine pain to be the most severe headache (although not everyone experiences head pain during migraine attacks).

-Some individuals experience an aura (a set of visual symptoms) before/during a migraine attack:
+Some individuals experience an aura (a set of visual symptoms) before or during a migraine attack, such as:

 2. Sleep Disorders